Attachment and Biobehavioral Catch-up (ABC)

 There are fidelity measures for Attachment and Biobehavioral Catch-up (ABC) as listed below:

 Parent coaches are reviewed for both their adherence and their fidelity to the model.
 Parent coaches are measured on their adherence to manual content and general clinical issues.
 For treatment adherence, there is a short list of specific issues from each session that are to be covered from manual content.
-For treatment fidelity, a parent coach’s frequency and level of “In the Moment” commenting is monitored and tracked each week in addition to a qualitative review.
+For treatment fidelity, a parent coach’s frequency and quality level of “In the Moment” commenting is monitored and tracked each week in addition to a qualitative review.

 Implementation Guides or Manuals